google/WebFundamentals/src/site/input/form/label-and-name-inputs.markdown

 ### Use placeholders

-The placeholder attribute provides a hint to the user about what's expected in the input by displaying its value as light text until the element gets focus.
+The placeholder attribute provides a hint to the user about what's expected in the input, typically by displaying the value as light text until the the user starts typing in the element.

 <input type="text" placeholder="MM-YYYY">